Programs and Advocacy

 - Experience with both grassroots organizing and grasstops engagement and deployment to mobilize activist networks at the state and/or national levels.

-- Excellent analytic, writing, and strategic planning skills, and a demonstrated ability to manage multiple, often-conflicting deadlines; establish and negotiate timelines; and ensure timely delivery of high-quality work.
+- Excellent analytic, writing, and strategic planning skills, and a demonstrated ability to manage multiple, often-conflicting deadlines and ensure timely delivery of high-quality work.

 - Creativity, flexibility, sound judgment, and ability to take initiative and work independently.

-- Models a commitment to creating and reinforcing a transparent, accountable, and mutually respectful work environment.
+- Commitment to creating and reinforcing a transparent, accountable, and mutually respectful work environment.

 - Willingness to travel frequently.